lcase28/pscfFieldGen/README.md

 Once the field file is generated, the C++/Cuda version of PSCF will be able to convert the kgrid format into the rgrid or basis formats required for the calculations.

+## Special Notes

+**Input particle positions should be precise to at least 4 decimal places:**
+When generating the unit cell structure, particle positions are considered identical when all components of fractional coordinate position differ by less than 0.001.
+If multiple symmetry operation sequences yield a position that has been seen before (or after consecutive applications of the same operation yield the original position) the new position is rejected to avoid duplicates.
+For precise coordinates (such as 0.0, 0.25, or 0.5), this will not cause a problem; the imprecision from truncated values (such as 0.3333, or 0.6667) will cascade through symmetry operations resulting in some error in the resultant positions.
+When values are truncated above the positional tolerance, duplicate particles can be missed. _User control of this tolerance can later be added_.